apache/flink-kubernetes-operator/docs/content/docs/custom-resource/snapshots.md

 To create a savepoint or checkpoint, exactly one of the spec fields `savepoint` or `checkpoint` must present.
 Furthermore, in case of a savepoint you can signal to the operator that the savepoint already exists using the `alreadyExists` field, and the operator will mark it as a successful snapshot in the next reconciliation phase.

-You can also instruct the Operator to start a new FlinkDeployment/FlinkSessionJob from an existing snapshot CR by using `flinkStateSnapshotReference` in the job spec.
+You can also instruct the Operator to start a new FlinkDeployment/FlinkSessionJob from an existing snapshot CR by using `initialStateReference` in the job spec.

 ## Examples